ismaelpessa/PyMUSE/Demo.rst

 SExtractor
 ^^^^^^^^^^

-As you may know, is a program that builds a catalogue of objects from an astronomical image.
+As you may know, SExtractor is a program that builds a catalogue of objects from an astronomical image.
 The user can run SExtractor on the white image
-(or a photometric image built as explained above) to build a catalogue of sources in the field and use this catalogue as an input for PyMUSE to show and extract the corresponding spectra.
+(or on a photometric image built as explained above) to build a catalogue of sources in the field and use this catalogue as an input for PyMUSE to show the regions and extract the corresponding spectra.

 if you already generated a catalogue, use::